 According to the International Society of Women Airline Pilots, 94% of the world’s pilots are men.
-Meet MAF pilot and instructor, Bridget Ingham, who bucks that trend.
-Bridget worked in Timor-Leste as a pilot and for MAF Mareeba’s Flight Training Centre, which trains tomorrow’s female pilots.
+Meet MAF pilot and instructor, Dr Bridget Ingham, who bucks that trend.
+Bridget worked in Timor-Leste as a pilot and for MAF Mareeba’s Flight Training Centre, which trains tomorrow’s MAF pilots.
 Bridget shares how she broke that proverbial glass ceiling…

 ‘I have a very distinct memory of wanting to fly small planes.
 I don’t know where it came from because I’d never been in a small plane.